haskellfoundation/tech-proposals/proposals/accepted/047-standard-library-reform.rst

 Background
 ----------

-The author deems these problems as major and highly visible; if this is true Haskellers of all skill levels should at least have a cursory familiarity with them.
+The author deems these problems major and highly visible;
+if this is true then Haskellers of all skill levels should at least have a cursory familiarity with them.

 The details of the solution may require more advance knowledge, but the *use* of the solution should not.
 Indeed, the new standard library interfaces we come up with should be *easier* to use than today's.